DigonIO/pypermission/docs/pages/guides/rbac_rest_api_json.rst

 child permissions hat.
 Am Ende definieren wir noch eine Exception für die Bank API, die raised wird, falls ein User nicht die Rechte für einen gewünschten request hat.

+In order to define the relevant permissions of a Accountmanagement API we define a class by inheriting from the PermissionNode class.
+The permission nodes are implemented as enum values.
+Keep in mind, that a user with a parent permission node also has all child permissions.
+Additionally we define a exception which is raised if a user does not have the needed permission for his request.

 .. code-block:: python